BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Experiments

-\begin{itemize}[leftmargin=*] \item \textbf{Hashtags and URLs}: We report the most frequent hashtags and URL domains shared in the tweets to observe any abnormal activity.
+We report the most frequent hashtags and URL domains shared in the tweets to observe any abnormal activity.
 We fact-check the most frequent URL domains in terms of false information by using PolitiFact\footnote{https://www.politifact.com}.

-\item \textbf{Lexical Analysis}: To analyze raw text features, we report the number of total tweets, and tweet length in terms of number of words by using empirical Complementary Cumulative Distribution Function (CCDF).
-Distributions are compared pairwise by the Kolmogorov-Smirnov (KS) test with Bonferroni correction.
+We check the scorecard of the domain in PolitiFact and if the number of fact checks for ``mostly false", ``false" and ``pants on fire" is higher than number of ``true" checks, then we assign domain as suspicious one.